|You climb the finely chiseled stone steps and swing open the heavy oaken door to the Museum. You take a few steps inside...

 Closer to you, the attendant's booth is currently empty, but a hastily scribbled note stuck on the glass invites you to pick up a flyer for more information

 regarding the Museum.
+One of the booklets discusses the state of computer hardware, and you pay close attention to this exceptional bonus.
 Directly next to the booth, a leather-bound guestbook lies open on a low table.